joantolos/kata-rate-calculator/README.md

 This is a technical test from the company Zopa.

+## Running the code

+To run the build with test coverage:

+    ./gradlew clean build jacocoTestReport

+You will find the coverage report on _kata-rate-calculator/build/jacoco/reports/coverage/html/index.html_

+You can run the RateCalculatorApp class on your IDE or by console:

+    ./gradlew fatJar
+    java -jar build/libs/kata-rate-calculator-all-1.0.jar marketData.csv 1000

 ## Test Instructions

 There is a need for a rate calculation system allowing prospective borrowers to  obtain a quote from our pool of lenders for 36 month loans.
 This system will  take the form of a command-line application.